nareshbhatia/cra-with-storybook-without-preset/README.md

-# CRA with Storybook without preset-create-react-app
+# CRA with Storybook without preset

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

-## How was Storybook initialized
+## How Storybook was initialized

+To list available options, start `sb init` with the `--help` option:

 ```shell
 npx sb init --help